Tuyki/starter-hugo-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

 My name is Yinchong Yang (杨寅翀).
 I am a senior key expert of robust AI at Siemens.
 My current research interests include the quantification and certification of AI robustness and uncertainty.
-I'm also interested in tensor decomposition methods in machine learning, such tensorized neural networks and relational learning from tensor data.
+I'm also interested in tensor decomposition methods in machine learning, such as tensorized neural networks and relational learning from tensor data.